hexatomic/hexatomic/docs/dev/src/development/workflow/README.md

 If the maintainer themself is authoring the pull requests and there are no other maintainers available to review it, the maintainer can:
 1. Add the `unreviewed` label to the PR.
 2. Check that all automatic checks have been successful.
 If static code analysis is enabled, check that no new issues (like the "Code Smell" or "Bug" categories in SonarCloud) have been introduced and that all quality metrics (like minimal test coverage or maximum duplication of lines) are within the accepted range.
-3. Use the administrator privileges to merge the PR without code review.
+3. Proceed with releasing the hotfix, see section [Releases](../../maintenance/releases/#hotfix-releases).

 Unreviewed PRs are subject to [periodic code triages](../../maintenance/unreviewed-code-triage.md).